centreboard/PySiril/README.md

                   [-P [PROVE]] [-M [METHOD]] [-b [BOB]] [-s [SINGLE]] [infile] [outfile]

 Where -h brings up help.
 Infile and outfile specify files to read siril from and output the results to.
-They default to stdin and stdout respectively and get be explicitly set to be so by using -
+They default to stdin and stdout respectively and can be explicitly set to be so by using -

 MicroSiril is a language for proving compositions for Change Ringing, which was expanded upon by Gsiril.
 This project is an implementation written in Python that extends Gsiril constructs of pattern matching, dynamic assignment and repeat blocks to include dynamic patttern matching (based on storing specified parts of current row,) formatting the current row output (e.g. omit printing the treble) and extended assignment, where a variable assigns to itself (e.g. currrent_line = current_line, "- \" for a storing a set of string to be printed later.
 These concepts can be seen in the "SAB 5129 Grandsire Cater.siril" file.